Coronavirus Precautions and Cancer Patients

 If you are a cancer patient, have a frank discussion with your oncologist about continuing or delaying your treatment during the coronavirus outbreak.

 What to do if you think you may have COVID-19

 Many patients around the globe have recovered from the novel coronavirus, thanks to early detection and proper treatment.

-If you are experiencing high fever, sore throat or shortness of breath, or think you may have come in contact with someone who tested positive for COVID-19, call up government helpline number shared bellow and inform them of your concern and medical history.
+If you are experiencing a high fever, sore throat or shortness of breath, or think you may have come in contact with someone who tested positive for COVID-19, call up the government helpline number shared below and inform them of your concern and medical history.